notunixian/ares_logger/README.md

 this project is intended to run with my [clr loader](https://github.com/notunixian/clr-loader), and a built version of the clr loader will be included in the releases.

 ### credits
-* [LargestBoi](https://github.com/LargestBoi) - originally got me started on this
+* [LargestBoi](https://github.com/LargestBoi) - originally got me started on this and created the original logger
-* [ShrekamusChrist](https://github.com/Dean2k) - helped me understand ares api and where to start off with
+* [ShrekamusChrist](https://github.com/Dean2k) - helped me understand ares api and created the original logger
 * [BlazeBest](https://github.com/BlazeBest) - majority of SDK classes